AnkurKumar06505/Data-Analytics-Web-App/README.md

-Data Analysis web-App
+Data Analysis Web App

-The Data Analysis Portal is a robust and user-friendly Streamlit-based web application designed to simplify the process of data analysis.
-It provides an intuitive interface where users can upload datasets in CSV or Excel format, explore essential statistics, and generate insightful visualizations with ease.
-This tool is ideal for anyone looking to perform quick and comprehensive data analysis without writing a single line of code.
+The Data Analysis Web App is a robust and user-friendly Streamlit-based application designed to simplify data analysis.
+It offers an intuitive interface for uploading datasets in CSV or Excel format, exploring essential statistics, and generating insightful visualizations with ease.
+Ideal for quick and comprehensive data analysis without coding.

 Key Features